Miller4u/Miller4u/README.md

 ### Hi there 👋, Miller Chidi
 #### Design and Development
-I'm Miller from Germany a web Developer specialise on React,Javascript, HTML, Bootstrap, CSS and i also do contents on Design UI/UX
+I'm Miller Chidi from Germany a web Developer specialise on React,Javascript, HTML, Bootstrap, CSS and i also do contents on Design UI/UX

 Skills:  REACT / JS / HTML / CSS / UI/UX